ThatNerdyPikachu/nspbuild/README.md

 This tool aims to help anyone who wants to create their own NSP, without having information scattered around forums and such.

 # The Guide™

+**Note: To follow this guide, you'll need a populated keys.txt in the same directory as nspbuild**

 ## The NSO
 Let's say we want to create an NSP of [Checkpoint](https://github.com/FlagBrew/Checkpoint) by [Bernardo Giordano](https://github.com/BernardoGiordano).
 First, we'd ``git clone`` it, then compile it.
 We'll get a few files, but the one we're interested in is the ``.nso`` file.
 We can keep that in a safe place, feel free to delete everything else.